THU-syh/biostack/README.md

-Warning: Do not attempt to clone this repository, as the file size is way too large for practical use - instead, please submit pull requests, add comments, and other feedback to best improve this framework.
+Warning: Do not attempt to clone this repository, as the file size is way too large for practical use.

+Instead, please submit pull requests, add comments, and other feedback to best improve this framework.